circle circle

 Answer

-The Consumer Rights Act 2015 came into force from 1st October 2015 and updated and consolidated various consumer legislation.
+The Consumer Rights Act 2015 came into force in the UK from 1st October 2015 and updated and consolidated various consumer legislation.
+It offers protection to consumers in relation to the purchase of goods.

 The Act requires that all goods sold must match the description provided, be fit for any purpose specified by the consumer and be of satisfactory quality.